 CATT Work Groups

-To ensure a variety of perspectives are considered and that many voices are included in the project conceptualization, specific workgroups were developed and activities assigned to each.
+To ensure a variety of perspectives are considered and that many voices are included in the development of the project, specific workgroups were developed and activities assigned to each.
 This model brings subject matter experts and stakeholders together to both build and inform the project.
 Key workgroups include:

 The Steering Committee began meeting in 2020 and is comprised of local leaders who provide key insights into the development of the project.
 The roster includes members who possess broad systems knowledge.
 This committee helps ensure that the project is on the right track and is integrated into other systems.
 The committee's charter gives a more broad explanation of its role.